 My life began in a very different place than I find myself in now.
-From a young age I was told by adults and peers that I could draw, which was the reason I began to ask myself what art actually was.
-Even before I was young, art had become more celebrity than draftsmanship, but I really didn’t comprehend that shift until I was an undergraduate student.
-I was always interested in ceramics, and some of my sculpture found its way into the popular eye, but creating murals and larger public works taught me that art was no longer just a beautiful expression, an ode to draftsmanship and talent.
-Art became a way to change the landscape, both in physicality and conceptually, and maybe even a way to communicate change to the world.
+From a young age I was told by adults and peers that I could draw, which was the reason I began to ask myself what art 'actually' was.
+Even, before I was young, art had become more celebrity than draftsmanship, but I really didn’t comprehend that shift until I was an undergraduate student.
+I was always interested in ceramics, and some of my sculpture found its way into the popular eye of that day; but, creating murals and larger public works taught me that art, to me, was no longer just a beautiful expression, an ode to draftsmanship and talent.
+Art had become a way to change the landscape conceptually and in physicality, and maybe even a way to communicate change to the world.

-But the world had other ideas in mind, mostly driven by an internal struggle implanted by loved ones.
-I heard it from my parents, from my friends, from everyone, including my high school art teacher, also the football coach, who taught me that I could never earn a living as an artist, and to use the artistic talent and drive that I’d been honing only as a hobby.
-In the third grade I had decided to be an artist after getting public praise from my teacher for a piece I drew.
-It was after moving to a new town and being friendless for over a year.
-I was struggling to figure out who I was at the time, feeling totally alone and cut off, so it makes sense that I would have made such a rash decision at such a young age; and, also, I'm known for being quite stubborn.
+But the world had other ideas in mind, driven mostly by a deep internal struggle implanted by loved ones.
+I heard it from my parents, from my friends, from everyone, including my high school art teacher (also the football coach), who taught me that I could never earn a living as an artist, and to use the artistic talent and drive that I’d been honing since the third grade as only a hobby, to be safe ... mind you.
+I decided to be an artist in the third grade, yes.
+After moving to a new town and being friendless for a time, I decided to be an artist after haven gotten public praise from my teacher for a piece I drew.
+I was struggling to figure out who I was at the time, feeling totally alone and cut off, so it makes sense that I would have made such a rash decision at such a tender age; everyone knows I'm ... most stubborn.

-I excelled at making art all the way through university, 6.5 years altogether, traveled the globe, created deep, lifelong friendships, and up until this day struggled the entire time with being an artist in this particular world.
+I excelled at making art all the way through university, 6.5 years altogether, I traveled the globe, created deep, lifelong friendships, and up until this day struggled the entire time with being an artist in the world I live in.
 As an artist, it’s hard to say … but, I probably do ride a line when it comes to stability.
-My life thus far speaks volumes on this, having tried to support my family with just about anything that would help pay the bills.
+My life thus far speaks volumes on this controlled fall I jumped into, having attempted to support my family with just about anything that would help pay the bills.
 Accordingly, my work has been all over the map, including a period creating functional art and design when I ran my own custom woodworking studio.
-In some way, I see that having engaged in ceramics, woodworking, writing, teaching, and many other stability-driven endeavors, I've since been able to develop a mature platform, and to develop something else I’ve been struggling with from the beginning, to find my own voice.
+Most surprisingly, however, I see that having engaged in ceramics, woodworking, writing, teaching, and many other stability-driven endeavors, I've since been able to develop a - kind of - mature platform, and to develop something else I’ve been struggling with from the very beginning, to find my own voice.

-Like the process piece I made as an undergraduate student back in California, building 700+ tiny clay televisions, with screens, knobs, and antennas cut from trash picked up in alleys, then gluing each individual TV onto a sculpted pig-wire couch (which, after being exhibited and reviewed, would end up buried under weeds in a field somewhere in the hills behind the coastal town of Santa Barbara), my work keeps moving, keeps creeping, sliding forever forward into the next incarnation.
-Each spiral I draw, or paint, or carve, or even write, builds a universe unto itself, eventually disappearing into the over-paint, stain, glaze, or ideas that cover it, relegating what's come before to memory, and pushing each new moment into extinction.
+Like the process piece I made as an undergraduate student back in California, having built 700+ tiny clay televisions, with screens, knobs, and antennas cut from trash picked up in alleys, then gluing each individual TV onto a sculpted pig-wire couch (which, after being exhibited and reviewed, would end up buried under weeds in a field somewhere in the hills behind the coastal town of Santa Barbara), my work keeps moving, keeps creeping, sliding forever forward into the next incarnation.
+Each spiral I draw, paint, carve, or even write, builds a universe unto itself, eventually disappearing into the over-paint, stain, glaze, and ideas that cover it, relegating what's come before to memory, and pushing each new moment into a birth of extinction.